It’s never a bad idea to stockpile ammo.

 Every Shooter’s Nightmare

-There’s no way to sugar coat it: ammo ain’t cheap.
+There’s no way to sugarcoat it…ammo ain’t cheap.

-The last thing you want to do is create a surplus of your favorite rifle, pistol, and shotgun ammo only to find it green and corroded in the following years.
+The last thing you want to do is create a surplus of your favorite rifle, pistol, and shotgun ammo, only to find it green and corroded in the following years.

 Instead, I see it as making a valuable investment that pays off every time I want to let a few rounds fly at the range, stock the freezer with meat from a hunting trip, or need to use force to protect myself (which, fortunately, I’ve never had to do).

 And just like there are ways to protect your financial investments, there are methods to keep your ballistic investments safe and secure.
-Let’s have a look at how.

 Stay Away from Extreme Heat

 After all, when soldiers go into combat in harsh environments, they have to be able to depend on their rounds to function despite how hot or cold the temperature is.

 Heat doesn’t start degrading the quality of ammo until it gets to be around 150 degrees Fahrenheit – and to put it in perspective, the hottest day ever recorded in the USA was 134 degrees, and was in 1913 at Death Valley.

-If you’ve got ammunition packed away in the trunk of your car for extended periods of time, you better believe that they’re getting exposure to temperatures of 150 degrees and higher, which could weaken or neuter your ammunition completely.
+If you’ve got ammunition packed away in the trunk of your car for extended periods of time, you better believe that they’re getting exposure to high temps, which could weaken or neuter your ammunition completely.

 And if you stash away boxes of ammunition in an attic, garage, or cellar that receives a lot of sunlight during the day, you might want to move them to a cooler part of the house during the summer months.

 Keep Your Ammo Dry

 Like extreme heat, moisture can also cause damage your ammo.
-You want to make sure that your stockpile of bullets and shells are kept away in a cool, dry place.
+You want to make sure that your stockpile is kept away in a cool, dry place.

 The biggest problem caused by humidity or excess moisture is corrosion.
 Prolonged exposure to moisture will cause the casing to become green and corroded.
 That warps the ammo and makes it unsafe to shoot.

-As a rule of thumb, if your storage area has a moisture problem then you should not be keeping your ammo there.
-That means you should avoid places that have mold, mildew, or have that constantly damp smell to it.
+If your storage area has a moisture problem, then you should not be keeping your ammo there.
+That means you should avoid places that have mold, mildew, or a constantly damp smell to it.